ilopX/design-pattern-rust/README.md

 # Design Pattern in Rust lang
 An attempt to implement the famous design patterns from Gof in the Rust programming language.

+## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>

+By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:

+- You **condemn Russia and its military aggression against Ukraine**
+- You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
+- You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
+- You **reject false narratives perpetuated by Russian state propaganda**

+To learn more about the war and how you can help, [click here](https://tyrrrz.me/ukraine).
+Glory to Ukraine! 🇺🇦

 <table>
   <tr>
     <th>pattern</th>